thycotic/privman-docs/pm-intro/feature-overview.md

 ## Responsive & Actionable Reporting Dashboard

 Successful application control demands that you have a complete, real-time understanding of the status and activity of all endpoints.
 Privilege Manager provides a unified reporting dashboard so you can quickly evaluate the status of endpoints, review activity logs and event data, and access a broad library of reports.
-Responsive and fully configurable, Privilege Manager’s dashboard reporting enables you to quickly drill down into reports across any dimension (time, geo-region, OS, status…) to evaluate activities and trends.
+Responsive and fully configurable, Privilege Manager's dashboard reporting enables you to quickly drill down into reports across any dimension (time, geo-region, OS, status…) to evaluate activities and trends.
 From the dashboard you can also set up automated alerts to stay informed of potential problems.

 ## Reverse Proxying